Tokyo: Top 10 Places for the Anime Fan

 1. Akihabara (秋葉原)

 Anime fans knew this had to be number 1 on the Top 10 Places for the Anime fan list.
-Also known as the “otaku” (オタク) mecca, the affectionately nicknamed “Akiba”, “Electric Town”, and “Denki Gai” (電気街), is home to perhaps the highest and most densely populated area of anime, video game, manga, and electronic shops in the world.
+This place is also known as the “otaku” (オタク) mecca, the affectionately nicknamed “Akiba”, “Electric Town”, and “Denki Gai” (電気街).
+It is home to perhaps the highest and most densely populated area of anime, video game, manga, and electronic shops in the world.
 With one of the busiest stations in the area serving 5 lines and transferring to a 6th, while also serving over 125,928 passengers a day (notably, the station sports a variety of anime advertisements, though, no, it’s not the busiest station if you can believe that), Akihabara (short for “Akigahabara”, lit.
 “Autumn Leaf Field”), is located in the Chiyoda ward (千代田区) of Tokyo and grew into an electronics center after World War II.
 With Electronics, eventually, anime and manga followed.

 Today, Akihabara is host to a variety of shops.
 Many specialize in anime, manga, figurines, video games, computers, cosplay, gaming centers, and themed cafes.
-Places of especially cool note include Rajio Kaikan (Radio Hall), Akiba Culture Zone, Kotobukiya, Cure Maid, Gamers, Yodobashi Camera, the (first) Gundam Cafe, the AKB48 Cafe, Square Enix Cafe, and Laox.
+Places of especially cool note include Rajio Kaikan (Radio Hall), Akiba Culture Zone, Kotobukiya, Cure Maid, Gamers, Yodobashi Camera, Square Enix Cafe, and Laox.
 You can also find some familiar locations featured in the series “Steins;Gate”.
 In addition to all of the electronics lining the streets, you may even see a Maid or two promoting the various maid cafes in the area (no taking their pictures though unless you pay once inside the shops – the most common of which is the chain Maidreamin with 6 in Akiba alone!).
 If you’re an anime fan, it’s definitely a sure stop to hit up!

 The next place on our Top 10 Places for the Anime fan list is a little out west!
 Located out west in Mitaka city (三鷹市, Mitaka-shi) (still inside of the Tokyo Metropolis), the Ghibli Museum or “Mitaka no Mori Jiburi Bijutsukan” (The Mitaka Forest Ghibli Art Museum) is another coveted mecca-like location for anime and manga lovers around the world.
 Primarily focusing on the work of Hayao Miyazaki (宮崎 駿), including “Spirited Away”, “Howl’s Moving Castle”, “Ponyo”, and “Princess Mononoke” (though other films and creators are featured as well), this beautiful and unique building takes you on a journey into the animation process of these films, each of which, when directed by Miyazaki, use only a small percentage of computerized frames.